fandystar/ParkingLot-Node.js/README.md

 - Park or leave with a given car number

-- Calculate parking charge when carleave
+- Calculate parking charge when car leave

 - Get slots detail of all cars